 Le Suquet sits at the top of the hill overlooking what is now Cannes.
 This was the original site of the town, which started out as a Roman camp.
 The Romans occupied the entire area for five centuries, including the small islands of Sainte-Marguerite and Saint-Honorat, which are just off the coast of Cannes.
 Many remains are still in evidence along this section of the coast, which the Romans fortified to defend themselves from attack.

-In the 12th century, monks had taken over the entire area, including the neighbouring islands.
-They built a castle on top of the hill in Le Suquet, which is now known as Musée de la Castre.
-Today the medieval fortress houses an art collection donated by Baron Lycklama in 1877 and celebrates and cares for artefacts from the town’s past, such as 19th-century paintings.
+By the 12th century, monks had taken over the entire area, including the neighbouring islands.
+They built a castle on top of the hill in Le Suquet, which is now known as the Musée de la Castre.
+Today, the medieval fortress houses an art collection donated by Baron Lycklama in 1877 and celebrates and cares for artefacts from the town’s past, such as 19th-century paintings.
 The Chapel of Sainte-Anne has a stunning view of the city and across the Bay of Cannes.
 From the top, you’ll be greeted with a 360-degree panorama – but be warned, there are 109 steps to climb.

-In the 14th and 15th centuries, a church was built just under the old fortress – the Eglise Notre Dame d’Esperance – it offers great views over the harbour and city and is now home to some wonderful sculptures and stained glass windows.
+In the 14th and 15th centuries, a church was built just under the old fortress, the Église Notre-Dame d’Espérance.
+It offers great views over the harbour and city and is now home to some wonderful sculptures and stained glass windows.
 It took over a century to build and work was only finished on the Renaissance bell tower in 1627.